-Functional Note: In addition to its numerous primary functions, it is an accessory respiratory muscle of exhalation.
+Functional note: In addition to its numerous primary functions, it is an accessory respiratory muscle of exhalation.
 During unilateral innervation, it rotates contralaterally and performs an ipsilateral lateral flexion of the torso.

-The internal oblique abdominal muscle has numerous points of origin: the deep blade of the thoracolumbar fascia, anterior superior iliac spine, and the lateral 2/3rds of the inguinal ligament.
+The internal oblique abdominal muscle has numerous points of origin: the deep blade of the thoracolumbar fascia, anterior superior iliac spine, and the lateral two-thirds of the inguinal ligament.
 Its insertions are equally various: the caudal edges of the 9th–12th rib, linea alba and the front and rear blades of the rectus sheath, and the cranial aspect of the linea arcuata.
-During active innervation by the intercostal (Th7–Th11), subcostal (Th12), iliohypogastric, and ilioinguinal nerves, it performs a ventral flexion of the thoracic and lumbar spine, pelvic alignment and lowers the ribs.
+During active innervation by the intercostal (Th7–Th11), subcostal (Th12), iliohypogastric, and ilioinguinal nerves, it performs ventral flexion of the thoracic and lumbar spine, pelvic alignment, and lowers the ribs.

 Functional note: During unilateral innervation, it acts as an ipsilateral rotator and lateral flexor of the torso.

 Similar to previously mentioned muscles, the transverse abdominal muscle has multiple origins, which include lower six costal cartilages, anterior superior iliac spine, the lateral third of the inguinal ligament, and the thoracolumbar fascia.
 It is inserted at the rear blade of the rectus sheath, the linea alba, and the cranial side of the linea arcuata.
 Its innervation corresponds to the internal oblique muscle: intercostal (Th7–Th11), subcostal (Th12), iliohypogastric, and ilioinguinal nerves.
 It sucks in the stomach and can cause a minimum flexion of the torso.